jakobnissen/Automa.jl/docs/src/parser.md

-## Parsing from a buffer
+# Parsing from a buffer
-The next step from validating a regex is to parse data from a byte buffer (e.g. a string, a `Vector{UInt8}` or similar).
+Automa can leverage metaprogramming to combine regex and julia code to create parsers.
+This is significantly more difficult than simply using validators or tokenizers, but still simpler than parsing from an IO.
-Currently, Automa loads data through pointers, and therefore does not read data of types such as `UnitRange{UInt8}`.
+Currently, Automa loads data through pointers, and therefore needs data backed by `Array{UInt8}` or `String` or similar - it does not work with types such as `UnitRange{UInt8}`.
 Furthermore, be careful about passing strided views to Automa - while Automa can extract a pointer from a strided view, it will always advance the pointer one byte at a time, disregarding the view's stride.

+As an example, let's use the simplified FASTA format intoduced in the regex section, with the following format: `re"(>[a-z]+\n([ACGT]+\n)+)*"`.
-Anyway, we still want to parse our simplified FASTA data.
-Let's parse it into a `Vector{Seq}`, where `Seq` is defined as:
+We want to parse it into a `Vector{Seq}`, where `Seq` is defined as:

 ```julia
 struct Seq